 With reference to the ND Structure Contracts entered into among TQ Digital, TQ Online and NetDragon (Fujian), the executive Directors, Messrs.
-Liu Dejian, Liu Luyuan and Zheng Hui, are interested in an aggregate of 99.96% in NetDragon (Fujian).
+Liu Luyuan and Zheng Hui, are interested in an aggregate of 99.96% in NetDragon (Fujian).
 Transactions between the Company, NetDragon (BVI), TQ Digital, TQ Online, NetDragon (Hong Kong) or NetDragon (USA) (all being wholly-owned subsidiaries of the Company) on one hand and NetDragon (Fujian) on the other hand, including the ND Structure Contracts and the ND Other Contracts would technically constitute connected transactions.
-Details for the ND Structure Contracts and the ND Other Contracts are set out in pages 44 to 47 in the section of "Report of the Directors" under the paragraphs of "ND Structure Contracts".
+Details for the ND Structure Contracts are set out in pages 44 to 48 in the section of "Report of the Directors" under the paragraphs of "ND Structure Contracts".

 With reference to the Best Assistant Control Documents entered into among Fujian Huayu and NetDragon (Fujian), NetDragon (Fujian) and Fujian Huayu (being a subsidiary of NetDragon (Fujian)) are technically associates of Messrs.
 Liu Dejian, Liu Luyuan and Zheng Hui, and therefore connected persons of the Company.
 Transactions between the Company or its subsidiaries, except Best Assistant (Cayman) and subsidiaries of Best Assistant (Cayman) (the "Best Assistant Group Companies") on one hand and Best Assistant (Cayman) or Best Assistant Group Companies on the other hand, including the Best Assistant Control Documents would technically constitute connected transactions.
-Details for the Best Assistant Control Documents are set out in pages 48 to 52 in the section of "Report of the Directors" under the paragraphs of "Best Assistant Control Documents".
+Details for the Best Assistant Control Documents are set out in pages 49 to 53 in the section of "Report of the Directors" under the paragraphs of "Best Assistant Control Documents".

-With reference to the continuing connected transactions for the Renewal Tenancy Agreement entered into between TQ Digital or NetDragon (Fujian) on one hand and Fuzhou 851 on the other and with reference to the continuing connected transactions for the Renewal Recreation Centre Agreement and the Renewal Recreation Centre Agreement entered into between TQ Digital or NetDragon (Fujian) on one hand and Fuzhou 851 on the other hand, Fuzhou 851 is owned as to approximately 88.39% and 11.61% by DJM Holding Ltd., a substantial shareholder of the Company and Mr. Liu Dejian, an executive Director, respectively.
-Fuzhou 851 was 100% wholly owned by DJM Holding Ltd. after the completion of the share transfer in January 2021.
+With reference to the continuing connected transactions for the Renewal Tenancy Agreement entered into between TQ Digital or NetDragon (Fujian) on one hand and Fuzhou 851 on the other and with reference to the continuing connected transactions for the Renewal Recreation Centre Agreement and the Renewal Recreation Centre Agreement entered into between TQ Digital or NetDragon (Fujian) on one hand and Fuzhou 851 on the other hand, Fuzhou 851 is 100% wholly owned by DJM Holding Ltd., a substantial shareholder of the Company.
 Thus, Fuzhou 851 is deemed to be a connected person to the Company.